 What Are Typical Tipping Practices at Prescott Restaurants?

-Think of tipping like rewarding a helpful tour guide: you’ll usually leave 15–20% at sit-down restaurants, round up or leave $1–2 per drink at bars, and tip a few dollars for takeout or delivery for good service.
+You’ll usually leave 15–20% at sit-down restaurants, round up or leave $1–2 per drink at bars, and tip a few dollars for takeout or delivery for good service.

 Which Restaurants Offer Gluten-Free or Allergy-Friendly Menus?